All You Need to Know About Clinical Depression

 In some females, the symptoms may be so disabling and severe, warranting pre-menstrual dysphoric disorder diagnosis.
 PMDD is associated with irritability, depression, and several other mood disturbances from ten to 14 days before the period.

-Hormonal changes in pregnancy are risk factors for depression, especially in women at risk.
+Hormonal changes in pregnancy are risk factors for clinical depression, especially in women at risk.
 Other factors related to pregnancy like infertility, unwanted pregnancy, and miscarriage may also lead to depression.

 After delivery, some mothers may experience ‘baby blues.’
 It is a normal reaction that should disappear after few weeks.
 However, some women experience chronic lasting depression known as post-partum depression, and it is influenced by hormonal fluctuations.